university-of-southern-maine-physics/labjack-controller/paper.md

 to writing efficient code for streaming data from and communicating to these devices, relying heavily on C foreign functions, and interact directly with Labjack's provided low-level C interface.
 All functions are thread-safe, data associated with the facade can be shared between multiple processes with live updating.

-``labjack-controller`` is designed to be used by anyone who has at least an introductory knowledge of Python and intends to involve a computer in the process of reading sensor data, from data backup purposes to real-time reaction to sensor readings.
-It is currently used in upper-level undergraduate physics courses at the University of Southern Maine for the purposes of reacting to realtime data, most notably with a torsion pendulum with dynamic electromagnetic dampening.
+`labjack-controller` is designed to be used by anyone who has at least an introductory knowledge of Python and intends to involve a computer in the process of reading sensor data, from data backup purposes to real-time reaction to sensor readings.
+It is currently used in upper-level undergraduate physics laboratory courses and a research lab at the University of Southern Maine for the purposes of reacting to realtime data, most notably with a torsion pendulum with dynamic electromagnetic damping.

+In order to use this software, the user may choose to coonect the LabJack with an ethernet or a USB cable.
+This package has not been developed with the option of using the T7-Pro's wireless capability. `labjack-controller` has been tested and found to work on MacOS 10.14 and Ubuntu 18.10.

 # Acknowledgements